pavian57/qsoTrainer/README.md

 qsoTrainer	: qrl? cq sota de xy3cba xy/ja134 k
 You			: xy2abc
-qsoTrainer	: xy2abc ur 589 589 bk
+qsoTrainer	: xy2abc gd 589 589 bk
-You			: tu 5nn 5nn ref xy/ja134 bk
+You			: rr gd 5nn 5nn ref xy/ja134 73 tu bk
-qsoTrainer	: rr 73 ee
+qsoTrainer	: 73 tu ee
 You			: xy2ghj

 3. If you give a `**asas**`, the qsoTrainer will echo everything you give with the paddle.

+give `**asas**` again to leave the trainer mode, the reset button doesn the same.

+4. If you give a `**btbt**`, the qsoTrainer will echo Callsign you give back with the paddle.

 give `**asas**` again to leave the trainer mode, the reset button doesn the same.